 To visualize machine learning monitoring metrics, TruEra provides skeleton dashboards to monitor and drill down on issues using themes like model health, segment drilldown, feature values, data quality, fairness, and more.

-These dashboards can be set up using the
+These can be set up using the

 truera2newrelic dashboard tool.
 To do so, follow these steps: